-Prior to joining the faculty at Boston University full-time in 2006, McManus was a Venture Partner focused on human capital development with Boston Millennia Partners, a $740M venture capital fund with international investments in early-stage technology ventures in the life sciences, healthcare, medical device, information technology and telecommunications industries.
+Prior to joining the faculty at Boston University full-time in 2006, Mr. McManus was a Venture Partner focused on human capital development with Boston Millennia Partners, a $740M venture capital fund with international investments in early-stage technology ventures in the life sciences, healthcare, medical device, information technology and telecommunications industries.

 McManus received an MBA from Boston University in 1986 and a B.S. in Mechanical Engineering Technology from Wentworth Institute of Technology in 1977.